Jussie Smollett to go on trial in alleged hoax attack that once captivated Chicago

 “I have been truthful and consistent from day one,” Smollett, his hands shaking as he read from notes, told reporters in the courthouse lobby.

 Backlash was swift and unforgiving.
-Then-Mayor Rahm Emanuel called it “a whitewash of justice,” fuming at reporters that, “From top to bottom, this is not on the level.”
+Then-Mayor Rahm Emanuel called it “a whitewash of justice,” fuming at reporters, “From top to bottom, this is not on the level.”

 As the case caught fire, prosecutors gave conflicting accounts of why the charges were dropped.
 That, plus the secrecy surrounding the hearing itself, created fertile ground for conspiracy theories and confusion.